STOCK UP WITHOUT SPENDING A BUNDLE

 Shampoos and conditioners are often cheaper at Dollar Tree than at Walmart.
 Shoppers at the dollar store won't find the fancy stuff — brands include White Rain and VO5 — priced at $1 each.
 But bargain hunters might choose to sacrifice on these products to save for other expenses.
 Dollar General sells higher-end brands, such as Herbal Essences, Garnier Fructis, and Tresemmé at higher but competitive prices.

 Simple slippers come in handy when padding around on dormitory floors, and they're cheap at dollar stores.
 Pick up a pair of quilted cloth slip-ons at Dollar General for $6.
 Men’s moccasin-style slippers are $10.

 There's no such thing as too many socks, especially for college students who might not do laundry as often as they (or parents) do at home.
 Both dollar stores sell value packs (typically five to 10 pairs) in a variety of colors, shapes, and sizes for prices that bring the cost down to less than $1 a pair.

 One way to maximize the tiny space of a dorm room: Store belongings in plastic containers.
-Dollar Tree sells trendy designs that cost a buck apiece when buying by the case (typically 20).
-(Tip: Share with roommates.)
-At Dollar General, Ziploc Space Bags are $12 for three.
-These are medium to large bags that can be vacuum sealed to fit in tight spots, such as under the bed.
+Dollar Tree sells trendy designs that cost a buck apiece.
+At Dollar General, space-saving vacuum bags are $4.35 each.
+These are extra-large bags that can be vacuum sealed to fit in tight spots, such as under the bed.
 Generic plastic kitchen containers for food storage are also a steal at dollar stores.